JzHuai0108/ekfmonoslam/README.md

 Ekfmonoslam used a couple of pinhole camera projection functions from the [camera calibration toolbox package](http://www.vision.caltech.edu/bouguetj/calib_doc/download/toolbox_calib.zip).

-## 1.3 MexOpenCV and OpenCV
+## 1.3 mexopencv (included)

-Ekfmonoslam used Good feature to track and Lucas-Kanade tracker in OpenCV.
-MexOpenCV can be forked or downloaded from https://github.com/kyamagu/mexopencv.
-Compile the mex files according to the instructions on https://github.com/kyamagu/mexopencv.
+Ekfmonoslam used Good feature to track and Lucas-Kanade tracker in [mexopencv](https://github.com/kyamagu/mexopencv/).
+Mex files built from either mexopencv v3.4.1 or v2.4 have been shown to support ekfmonoslam.
+For convenience, necessary compiled mex files are included for [mexopencv v2.4](https://github.com/kyamagu/mexopencv/tree/v2.4) built in maplab 2012b on Windows 7 with OpenCV 2.4.6 x64 vc10 release libs.
+These mex files worked normally under maplab 2012b and 2018b.
+If mexopencv is to be built anew, please refer to the instuctions [here](https://github.com/kyamagu/mexopencv/).

 ## 1.4 INS toolkit (included)